loiccattani/Check-RAID/readme.md

 ## History

-v1.0.1 - Minor update
+### v1.0.2 - Minor update

 New features:
+ - Added log messages.
+Test running and error notification.

+### v1.0.1 - Minor update

+New features:
  - Added Hostname in mail's subject

-v1.0 - Initial commit from copypasted code
+### v1.0 - Initial commit from copypasted code

 Feature basic check of Apple's software RAID system with mail notification to an admin.